vicwomg/pikaraoke/README.md

 ### Can I run PiKaraoke without a wifi/network connection?

 Actually, yes!
+But you can only access your existing library and won't be able to download new songs, obviously.

 If you run your pi as a wifi access point, your browser can connect to that access point, and it should work.
 See: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md

-Or even easier, if you install this: https://github.com/jasbur/RaspiWiFi (used for configuring wifi connections headless, see above).
-While it's in AP mode, you can connect to the pi as an AP and access the existing library on your device.
+Or an even easier approach, if you install this: https://github.com/jasbur/RaspiWiFi (used for configuring wifi connections headless, see above).
+While it's in AP mode, you can connect to the pi as an AP and connect directly to it at http://10.0.0.1:5000

 ### Where do I plug in a microphone?